-B. Physical Resources College District 1.
-The institution assures safe and sufficient physical resources at all locations where it offers courses, programs, and learning support services.
-They are constructed and maintained to assure access, safety, security, and a healthful learning and working environment.
-S Р 70 2.
-The institution plans, acquires or builds, maintains, and upgrades or replaces its physical resources, including facilities, equipment, land, and other assets, in a manner that assures effective utilization and the continuing quality necessary to support its programs and services and achieve its mission.
-S Р 71 3.
-To assure the feasibility and effectiveness of physical resources in supporting institutional programs and services, the institution plans and evaluates its facilities and equipment on a regular basis, taking utilization and other relevant data into account. Р S 72 4.
-Long-range capital plans support institutional improvement goals and reflect projections of the SH SH 73 total cost of ownership of new facilities and equipment. -- -- -- --
+B. Physical Resource B. Physical Resources College District all locations wher support services. sures safe and sufficient physical resources at e it offers courses, programs, and learning They are constructed and maintained to ety, security, and a healthful learning and nent.
+S Р 70 upgrades or re facilities, equip assures effectiv plans, acquires or builds, maintains, and places its physical resources, including oment, land, and other assets, in a manner that we utilization and the continuing quality pport its programs and services and achieve S Р 71 resources in su the institution easibility and effectiveness of physical pporting institutional programs and services, plans and evaluates its facilities and a regular basis, taking utilization and other nto account. Р S 72 pital plans support institutional improvement ct projections of the total cost of ownership of nd equipment.
+SH SH 73

-C. Technology Resources College District 1.
+C. Technology Resources

+College District 1.
 Technology services, professional support, facilities, hardware, and software are appropriate and adequate to support the institution's management and operational functions, academic programs, teaching and learning, and support services.
 SH SH 74 2.
 The institution continuously plans for, updates and replaces technology to ensure its technological infrastructure, quality and capacity are adequate to support its mission, operations, programs, and services.
 SH SH 75 3.
 The institution assures that technology resources at all locations where it offers courses, programs, and services are implemented and maintained to assure reliable access, safety, and security. Р S 76 4.
 The institution provides appropriate instruction and support for faculty, staff, students, and administrators, in the effective use of technology and technology systems related to its programs, services, and institutional operations.
 SH SH 77 5.
 The institution has policies and procedures that guide the appropriate use of technology in the teaching and learning processes.
-S Р 78

-D. Financial Resources Planning College District 1.
-Financial resources are sufficient to support and sustain student learning programs and services and improve institutional effectiveness.
-The distribution of resources supports the development, maintenance, allocation and reallocation, and enhancement of programs and services.
-The institution plans and manages its financial affairs with integrity and in a manner that ensures financial stability.
+S Р 78 s iı s r iı Financial resources are sufficient to support and sustain tudent learning programs and services and improve nstitutional effectiveness.
+The distribution of resources upports the development, maintenance, allocation and eallocation, and enhancement of programs and services.
+The nstitution plans and manages its financial affairs with integrity and in a manner that ensures financial stability.
 (ER 18) SH SH 79 2.
 The institution's mission and goals are the foundation for financial planning, and financial planning is integrated with and supports all institutional planning.
 The institution has policies and procedures to ensure sound financial practices and financial stability.
 Appropriate financial information is disseminated throughout the institution in a timely manner.
 SH SH 80 3.
 The institution clearly defines and follows its guidelines and processes for financial planning and budget development, with all constituencies having appropriate opportunities to participate in the development of institutional plans and budgets.
 SH SH 81